Lucretia/ada-overlay/README.md

 **WARNING:** This repository can be used to get the system compiler built with Ada support.
 You will need to use the ```gprbuild``` within the ```ada-bootstrap``` directory, place this last in the PATH.

 **WARNING:** There are numerous issues with this overlay, especially the new packages I just added.
 The dependencies are a mess.
 Having to uninstall packages before changing the versions.
 For some reason ```gprbuild``` not finding ```libgnarl.so```, wtaf?
 The -R flag, which seems to be required, but may be causing issues.
 If anyone can help, I'd appreciate the help.
+There are Gentoo security issues as well.

+## A brief overview

+Installing GNAT and it's associated tools is a massive pain in the arse and it always has been.
+The idea behind this overlay is to install a precompiled bootstrap (containing gcc, g++, gnat and gpr tools), this then enables us to compile the toolchain, i.e. gcc with USE=ada enabled.

+We then have to get XMLAda and GPRBuild installed.
+As GPRBuild depends on XMLAda and vice-versa, this is why there is a bootstrap gprbuild inside the ada-bootstrap archives.

+These previous packages are all installed with the ```ada-bootstrap``` USE flag enabled.
+The idea being that there be a package which brings in all the packages required to bootstrap with this USE flag.
+The user then has to remove some packages and then rebuild the above packages with the ```ada-bootstrap``` USE flag disabled, this is to be controlled via a different ```ada-meta``` package.

+These packages exist within the overlay, but the resulting installs are dubious at best.

+I originally started looking at slotting the packages but this is way too difficult, you can see the result of the first one [here](dev-ada/xmlada/xmlada-19.ebuild).
+But to quote Sheldon Cooper, "Nuts to that."

+I'd ideally like to not have to build these three-five packages twice and ideally remove the ```ada-bootstrap``` USE flag, but it just seems difficult to do given that the bootstrap gprbuild.

+## Original introduction

 This overlay contains a modified set of packages and toolchain.eclass to enable Ada based on a USE flag.
 The gnat bootstrap compilers are currently hosted on